tock/tock-www/_posts/2025-01-16-talking-tock-58.md

 signifies this type also captures the validity of that pointer and whether the holder of the pointer can actually use the pointer to access memory.

-Traditionally, a pointer in `unsafe` Rust always has the capability to be dereferenced.
-That is, the hardware will access the referenced memory.
-`CapabilityPtr` expands this abstraction, and enables software to track whether hardware will permit the memory access, if the hardware has such restrictions.
+Traditionally, a valid pointer in `unsafe` Rust always has the capability to be dereferenced.
+That is, the hardware will (at least try to) access the referenced memory. `CapabilityPtr` expands this abstraction, and enables software to track whether hardware will permit the memory access, if the hardware has such restrictions.

 Support for CHERI
 -----------------